j-berg-au/BOUNDLESS/content/Notes.md

 - Give Queen of Bones a special Dash Action
 - Set an EVASION for Totems of Hatred, and Saves
 - Find a way to delete the "Folder Contents" part of folder pages, or at least make it look nicer.
 - Do another pass on weapons.
 Make them sound cooler, and rebalance them.
-Reconsider using TdX in favour of X/X/X.
 - Write a "Strategy Tips" section
 	- Make sure your Vanguard is taking the hits, and support them in doing so and in staying alive.
 	- Avoid having your Prophet take hits.